 The AARP Public Policy Book

 Every two years, AARP publishes its Policy Book and a companion Priorities Book to inform people where we stand.
-In 2018, AARP is streamlining the Policy Book to provide greater clarity and easier access to our public policy positions.
+In this edition, AARP has streamlined the Policy Book to provide greater clarity and easier access to our public policy positions.